cscorley/dissertation/chapters/3_method/2_study.md

 optimal configuration and the results of the same configuration for the DIT task.
 The DIT pairing is analogous.
-We then use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between the optimal and alternative results for any given configuration and task.
+We then use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between the optimal and alternate results for any given configuration and task.

 To answer \ctwo, we focus on configurations that vary the inclusion of text